Buitragox/factory-bot-finder/README.md

 ## TODO list / Known Issues

+- Use a syntax-tree instead of *dirty* regex.

 - More tests, more test cases and complex scenarios.
 Similar factory names.

 - It scans for factories every time you try to find definitions.